Tesla Model 3 review – an enthusiast's guide to the groundbreaking electric car

 Specification is strong across the range, with that 15-inch touchscreen standard on all models and which includes the Model 3’s impressive user interface system that controls essentially every element of the car.
 More traditional car-like features include electric seats with cloth trim, a lovely glazed roof, auto-dimming and folding mirrors and climate control, all as standard fit.
 Long Range and Performance models upgrade to a ‘Premium Interior’, which includes leather trim, satellite mapping on the infotainment screen, an updated hi-fi, and heated front and rear seats.

 Performance models then build on the Model 3’s technical components with a set of 20-inch wheels, bigger brakes, lowered suspension, a carbonfibre lip spoiler and higher top speed.
 For the full ‘Tesla’ feel, both Long Range and Performance models are also able to be fitted with a full white interior, turning the already airy cabin into a sci-fi movie set.
-As for rivals, direct battery electric rivals such as the Polestar 2, will match the mid-spec models in terms of pricing and performance, although it’s not due in showrooms until the middle of next year.
+As for rivals, direct battery electric rivals such as the new Polestar 2 match the mid-spec models in terms of pricing and performance.
 Otherwise the Tesla seems to sit in a middle-market vacuum, priced above mainstream electric hatchbacks such as the Nissan Leaf and Renault Zoe, but still substantially below bigger premium electric SUVs such as the Audi E-tron and Jaguar I-Pace.

 Veer back into the dangerous world of the fuel pump and all the compact executive offerings such as a BMW 320d M Sport and its rivals match the entry-level Model 3 on price.
 For the Performance’s, uhh... performance, there is literally nothing out there to match it – an Audi TT RS will set you back around the same money, but takes another 0.7sec to get to 62mph and is less able in the corners.
 An Alpine A110 is more entertaining more of the time, but could not be considered a rival aside from those who wish to spend around £50k on anything fast and fun.
 Consider a like-for-like rival such as an Audi RS5 Sportback or Mercedes-AMG C63 S and they’ll set you back a more substantial £70-80k, and be slower, less practical and far more expensive to run.
 You can understand now why, on paper, Teslas can be so appealing.